 The Stockholders and the Board of Directors Liberty Insurance Corporation 119 JCSO Building Dela Rosa corner C. Palanca, Jr. Sts.
 Legaspi Village, Makati City

-We have audited the accompanying financial statements Liberty Insurance Corporation (the Company) as at and for the years then ended December 31, 2022 and 2021, on which we have rendered our report dated March 22, 2023.
+We have audited the accompanying financial statements of Liberty Insurance Corporation (the Company) as at and for the years then ended December 31, 2023 and 2022, on which we have rendered our report dated April 3, 2024.